 That the Commission further consider the consolidated proposal on port state measures, taking into account the discussions at TCC.

-That the Commission task the TCC and SC to continue work intersessionally on the proposal for minimum standards for data collection, with the goal of adopting a measure at COM10.
+That the Commission task the TCC and SC to continue work intersessionally on the proposal for minimum standards for data collection, with the goal of adopting a measure in the near future.

 That the Commission adopt the proposed amendments to CMM 2024-12.